I Was Injured By A Hairdresser, Could I Claim Compensation? – Burns, Hair Damage & Cuts Hairdresser Negligence

 A burn that is caused by equipment or chemicals could have a lasting and unfortunate outcome.
 Not only could an accident of this nature cause discomfort, but it could affect the integrity of your hair and result in hair loss.
 For example, after having a haircut, you might pay for a blowout or professional styling.

 During the styling process, a faulty piece of equipment like a curling wand could cause your hair to become trapped in the mechanism, which in return could cause serious burns or damage to the hair.
-If that is the case and you become injured, you could have grounds to make a claim against the negligent party.
+If that is the case and you become injured, you could have grounds to claim for the hairdressing injury.

 Trips And Slips At A Hairdresser